Monoculture

 In agriculture, monoculture is the practice of growing one crop species in a field at a time.
 Monocultures increase ease and efficiency in planting, managing, and harvesting crops short-term, often with the help of machinery.
 However, monocultures are more susceptible to diseases or pest outbreaks long-term due to localized reductions in biodiversity and nutrient depletion.
 Crop diversity can be added both in time, as with a crop rotation or sequence, or in space, with a polyculture or intercropping.
+Monoculture practices have been linked via several pathways to negatively impact human health from a One Health perspective.
+These links include but are not limited to environmental degradation, increased pest and disease outbreaks, greater pesticide/herbicide use, and reductions in dietary diversity (associated with diet-related disease burden including cardiovascular disease and diabetes).

 Monocultures appear in contexts outside of agriculture and food production.
 Grass lawns are a common form of residential monocultures.
 Several monocultures, including single-species forest plantations, have become increasingly abundant throughout the tropics following market globalization, impacting local communities.

 Genetic monocultures refer to crops that have little to no genetic variation.
-This is achieved using cultivars, made through processes of propagation and selective breeding, and can make populations susceptible to disease.
+This is achieved using cultivars, made through processes of propagation and selective breeding, and can make populations susceptible to diseases which can rapidly spread across large areas.
+This widespread susceptibility ultimately endangers food security for regions dependent on such food supply.

 Agroecological practices, silvo-pastoral systems, and mixed-species plantations are common alternatives to monoculture that help preserve biodiversity while maintaining productivity.
+These practices offer resilience to possible negative human and environmental health impacts.